-(8) Rock filter material in the trench shall be covered with untreated building paper or straw prior to backfilling with earth.

-(9) The vertical separation between trench bottom and groundwater, including seasonal high water tables, shall be:
+- (8) Rock filter material in the trench shall be covered with untreated building paper or permeable geofabric prior to backfilling with earth.
+The trench bottom or sidewall shall not be lined. - (9) The vertical separation between trench bottom and groundwater and stream setback shall be: